MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 :::image type="content" source="media/adx-dashboards/dash.png" alt-text="Final dashboard":::

 > [!IMPORTANT]
 > Your data is secure.
-Dashboards and dashboard-related metadata about users is stored in CosmosDB where all data is encrypted at rest.
+Dashboards and dashboard-related metadata about users is encrypted at rest.

 ## Create a dashboard